You are here

 Colorado Autism Conference: Partnering for Potential

-We are pleased to announce the first statewide conference focused on strengthening educational practices in the Rocky Mountain region for students with Autism Spectrum Disorder (ASD) and related conditions.
-This conference will share strategies on relevant, evidence-based presentations and discussions for family members, educators and others interested in this field.
+This conference focused on strengthening educational practices in the Rocky Mountain region for students with Autism Spectrum Disorder (ASD) and related conditions.
+This conference shared strategies on relevant, evidence-based presentations and discussions for family members, educators and others interested in this field.

 Laura Gutermuth Anthony